• Skip to main content

 The goal for now is for the student to get comfortable being on the bike and get a sense of how it moves underneath him.
 Instruct him to walk while staying seated, pushing along with one foot at a time, propelling the bike forward, and remind him to look straight ahead.
 As another option to propel himself forward, he can push with both legs at the same time.

 With practice, the student will be able to gain enough momentum to lift his feet up while the bike continues to roll.
-Have him practice until he is comfortable; at this point, he will have learned to balance the bike.
+Have him practice at his own pace until he is comfortable and able to zoom in a straight line.
+At this point in the learning process, he will have learned to balance the bike.

 Teaching Balance Tips: